-Students follow courses via Virtual High School’s online platform with full in class instruction and support on-site at Kells Academy.
-Students choose one of three streams that best suit their interests; Science & Engineering, Commerce or Liberal Arts.
+Students follow Ontario curriculum courses with full in class instruction and support on-site at Kells Academy.
+Students choose one of four streams that best suits their interests; Science & Engineering, Health Sciences, Commerce or Liberal Arts.
 Guided by their Kells teachers, students develop independent study skills while navigating all course material online, accessible from their laptops at school, home, or anywhere else using their smart devices.
 Kells teachers and our Grade 12 program coordinator work closely with VHS online teachers to monitor and ensure student progress.
 Upon completion, students graduate with an Ontario Secondary School Diploma.

-At Kells, online VHS courses will be supplemented with in-class lectures by our subject specific teachers.
-Class structure is divided into lecture periods and working periods providing students detailed instruction followed by 1:1 support to complete assessments and evaluations.
+At Kells, the class structure is divided into lecture periods and working periods providing students detailed instruction followed by 1:1 support to complete assessments and evaluations.
 During lecture periods, students will be taught the curriculum through engaging lessons where student participation is encouraged.
 Our teachers will supplement the online content with lecture notes, in-depth analysis of each topic with real world examples, and formative assessments to ensure each student has acquired the selected topic of study.
 Furthermore, additional group tutorials are offered prior to formal evaluations such as tests and exams.
 In working periods, students will have the opportunity to complete assignments, essays or labs under the guidance of their teacher who will provide invaluable feedback regarding their course work and progress.
 A tutorial approach in a classroom setting allows for a high degree of personal attention to help each student succeed.

 Grade 12 students are given a detailed course outline for each course at the beginning of the semester indicating topics covered in each week of study, assignment due dates and formal evaluation dates.
 With the support of the Grade 12 Coordinator, students develop time management skills and learn how to prioritize their work and studying.
 Additionally, the Grade 12 Coordinator meets with students individually on a regular basis to ensure they are meeting course objects in line with the requirements for their desired university program of study.
 Furthermore, students and parents are provided detailed Academic Progress Reports every 3 weeks.